borgbackup/borg/docs/faq.rst

 When backing up to remote servers, do I have to trust the remote server?
     Yes and No.
-    No, as far as data confidentiality is concerned - all your files/dirs data and metadata are stored in their encrypted form into the repository.
+    No, as far as data confidentiality is concerned - if you use encryption, all your files/dirs data and metadata are stored in their encrypted form into the repository.
     Yes, as an attacker with access to the remote server could delete (or otherwise make unavailable) all your backups.